tonethar/IGM-330-Fall-2018/weekly/week-11B-notes.md

 - Creating a web service using PHP:
   - PHP Basics --> [PHP Intro - About this PHP Tutorial Series](https://github.com/tonethar/IGME-230-Master/blob/master/notes/php-0.md)
   - Let's make our own  web service --> [demo-php-web-service.md](https://github.com/tonethar/IGME-330-Master/blob/master/notes/demo-php-web-service.md)
-    - we will learn how to download it both with Node.js and JavaScript running in the browser
+    - we will learn how to download it both as a JS console app with Node.js, and also with JS running in the browser
     - we will 2 techniques for getting around CORS restrictions:
       - the `Access-Control-Allow-Origin` HTTP header
       - JSONP and XSS